quanti-data-mkt/documentation/content/en/docs/prologue/Adobe Analytics Reverse/index.md

 1. Log in to [Adobe Analytics UI](https://experience.adobe.com/) and go on your Adobe Analytics product.
 2. Click on tab Admin < Report Suite < Select your Report Suite < Edit Settings < Conversion < Conversion Classification
-3. Select Classification Type "Campaign" and add classification bellow
+3. Select Classification Type "Campaign" and add your classification fields names.
 </br><img src="adobe6.png" style="width:250px;" />
-4. Make a note of classification name fields.
+4. Make a note of classification fields names.
 You will need it to configure QUANTI:

 ### Declare your custom metrics

 1. Click on tab Admin < Report Suite < Select your Report Suite < Edit Settings < Conversion < Success Events
-2. Select events and add informations bellow
+2. Select events of your choice and add your custom metrics name
 </br><img src="adobe7.png" style="width:400px;" />
 3. Make a note of events and correspondances.
 You will need it to configure QUANTI: